hubin111/MTAT/README.md

 # BTRA
-Robustness and Accuracy Could Be Reconcilable by (Proper) Definition Code for the paper Robustness and Accuracy Could Be Reconcilable by (Proper) Definition (ICML 2022).
+BTRA: Boosting Adversarial Defenses by Breaking Trade-offs between Robustness and Accuracy Code for the paper BTRA: Boosting Adversarial Defenses by Breaking Trade-offs between Robustness and Accuracy.

 Environment settings and libraries we used in our experiments This project is tested under the following environment settings: